inductiva/inductiva/docs/simulators/XBeach.md

 The summary is pretty handy to understand that almost 99% of the (wall) time is spent where is should be: on the computation stage, i.e. actually executing the simulation.

+Note: As seen in the code above we are using a machine with 90 vCPUs and, in the method ```run()```, we are requesting the simulation to be parallelized over all of those 90 vCPU.
+In some cases, parallelizing the simulation over only half of the available vCPUs leads to better peformance.
+This is because the virtualization scheme of these VMs assigns two vCPU per underlying physical core and so by setting ```n_vcpus``` to half the number of vCPUs we are implicitly assinging one thread per physical core, which is many cases is more efficient.
+However, this is NOT the case for this specific simulation with XBeach.
+In fact, running the simulation on the same machine and setting ```n_vcpus =45``` will make the computation about 35% slower.

+### Downloading simulation dats

 Now, it is time to fecth the results.
 We will be downloading a zip file with 398.82MB of data (as shown in the summary).
 This can be done very conveniently